 Scotland’s children are inspired to play and develop outdoors, connected to nature and their place and community.

 We provide the nurturing environment which inspires children to become resilient, empathetic and achieving in harmony with the natural world, its seasons and native climate.
-We do this through our network of outdoor nurseries and learning services to primary schools as well as our contribution to developing the young workforce working outdoors.
+We do this through our network of outdoor nurseries as well as our contribution to developing the young workforce working outdoors via our apprenticeship scheme.